Full Terms and conditions relating to our Bolsover District Council 5 Year Fixed Rate Mortgage Product - up to 95% Loan to Value

 - The Society reserves the right to withdraw the fixed rate if you cease to occupy the property as your main residence.
 The Society's standard variable rate, applicable at that time, would then apply.

 - Maximum loan £150,000.

-- Maximum loan to value 95% (including any fees added to the loan).
-Loan to Value is your total mortgage amount divided by the purchase price or valuation, whichever is lower.
+- Maximum loan to value is 95%.
+Loan to value is your total mortgage amount divided by the purchase price or valuation whichever is the lower.

 - An application fee of £199 is payable upfront, which is non-refundable.

-- Early Repayment Charge: If the mortgage is repaid either in whole or in part, or is transferred to an alternative product, before 30 April 2024 then an early repayment charge will apply.
-This will be based on; 5% of the outstanding loan if the mortgage is repaid before 30 April 2020, 4% of the outstanding loan if the mortgage is repaid before 30 April 2021, 3% of the outstanding loan if the mortgage is repaid before 30 April 2022, 2% of the outstanding loan if the mortgage is repaid before 30 April 2023 or 1% of the outstanding loan if the mortgage is repaid before 0 April 2024.
+- Early Repayment Charge: If the mortgage is repaid either in whole or in part, or is transferred to an alternative product, before 30 June 2025 then an early repayment charge will apply.
+This charge will be based on; 5% of the outstanding loan if the mortgage is repaid before 30th June 2021, 4% of the outstanding loan if the mortgage is repaid before 30th June 2022, 3% of the outstanding loan if the mortgage is repaid before 30th June 2023, 2% of the outstanding loan if the mortgage is repaid before 30th June 2024 and 1% of the outstanding loan if the mortgage is repaid before 30th June 2025.
 Capital repayments, which are not subject to the above early repayment charge, can be made of up to 10% of the original loan amount (original transfer amount if variation) in any 12 month period from the date of completion.

 - A Mortgage Exit Fee is payable at the prevailing rate on full repayment (redemption) of your mortgage.

 - No additional borrowing is available on this Scheme for 5 years from completion of your mortgage.
 Additional borrowing is availbale after 5 years from completion of your mortgage (subject to status and valuation).